Who is Eligible for Breast Reduction Surgery?

 Furthermore, you probably won't feel up to dashing around doing the school run, cleaning the house and making meals, so it's important you have friends and family to rely on.
 The same applies to your time off work.
-An office job will typically require one to two weeks off, where are a more physical job will require longer off for you to recover.
+An office job will typically require one to two weeks off, whereas a more physical job will require longer off for you to recover.

 Any person who has recently given birth must wait at least 3 to 6 months before breast surgery, including breast reduction.
 If you're breastfeeding, you'll need to wait until you have stopped producing milk for three months too.

 If you're planning on having children in the future, it may be recommended that you wait until after you have completed your family before you move forward with the procedure.
 This is due to the fact that the surgery is not permanent, and any fluctuations to the breasts from weight gain or pregnancy will negatively affect your results.

 I'm sure you'll agree it's a lot of money to spend and an intensive surgery to go through if you don't get to enjoy the results for a long time.
 This will be discussed with the surgeon in consultation.
 It's not an absolute rule, but more about your expectations.

 Of course, if you are suffering immensely with large breasts and your quality of life is affected, then it may well be worth having the surgery as soon as possible regardless of future plans.

 However, it's important to note that breast reduction surgery may disrupt your ability to breastfeed in the future due to the incisions made around the nipple and areola.

 How does my desired bra size affect my breast reduction eligibility?